Luke Butkus

 Lucas J. Butkus (born June 26, 1979) is an American football coach and former center who is the offensive line coach for the Green Bay Packers of the National Football League (NFL).
-He previously served as an assistant coach for the University of Illinois, Jacksonville Jaguars, Seattle Seahawks and the University of Oregon.
+He previously served as an assistant coach for the Illinois Fighting Illini, Jacksonville Jaguars, Seattle Seahawks and the Oregon Ducks.

 Butkus played college football at the University of Illinois and was signed by the Chicago Bears as an undrafted free agent in 2002.
 He has also played for the Rhein Fire, San Diego Chargers and Cologne Centurions.

 Playing career

 He attended training camp with the Bears in 2002 and the San Diego Chargers in 2003.
 Butkus also played center for the Rhein Fire (2003) and Cologne Centurions (2004) of NFL Europe.
 He attended Bloom Trail High School in Chicago Heights, Illinois and the University of Illinois.

 Coaching career

 Oregon

 In 2005, Butkus began his coaching career at the University of Oregon as a graduate assistant coach.
 He would serve in this position until 2006.